Dog in bath using hot water

 Dux

 Offering 12 year warranties on its continuous flow models, Dux says it believes in quality for consumers, offering multiple models for Aussie households to choose from.
-Dux also offers condensing systems, which use a second heat exchanger for better efficiency, earning it a 6.7 energy rating.
+Dux also offers condensing systems, which use a second heat exchanger for better efficiency.

-The hot water system will be a unique purchase for each household, as water consumption and location will affect which brand and type of system you should buy.
-The continuous flow model would best suit households with lower usage, or fewer people, in order to keep costs down.
+A hot water system will be a unique purchase for each household, as water consumption and location will affect which brand and type of system you should buy.
+The continuous flow model would best suit households with lower usage or fewer people, in order to keep costs down.

-Purchasing the continuous flow model will initially cost more than a traditional hot water system, but should cost less you on bills and maintenance costs in future.
+Purchasing the continuous flow model will initially cost more than a traditional hot water system, but should mean you’ll spend less on power bills and maintenance costs in future.
 It’s also ideal for those with limited space, with smaller dimensions and wall-mounting features.
-Ultimately it will be up to the individual to decide if a continuous flow model is worthwhile, but with lower ongoing costs and higher efficiency levels, it will be tough to choose otherwise.
+It’s up to you to decide if a continuous flow model is worthwhile, but with lower ongoing costs and higher efficiency levels, it will be tough to choose otherwise.

 Compare Hot Water Systems